dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 can then use
 these to quickly determine whether the input data is rich enough for its needs.

-QUESTION: Should the items within certain arrays also be optional e.g. within the RR array should all of Name index, ClassType, TTL and RDATA be optional
+QUESTION: Should the items within certain arrays also be optional e.g. within the RR array should all of Name index, ClassType, TTL and RDATA be optional?

 ### Optional RRs and OPCODES